 - Using a sharp knife, cut into slices, discarding the end pieces.
-Now, place into the cups of your muffin pan and pop into the oven for 20 -25 minutes until golden brown.
+Now, place into the cups of your muffin pan and pop into the oven for 20 to 25 minutes until golden brown.

 - Remove the pastries from the oven and leave in the pan for 5 minutes to cool.
 Whilst they are sitting in the pan, make a glaze.

-- Whisk together 1/2 cup of icing sugar and 1 tbsp of cold water until you have a thick but still runny icing.
+- Whisk together 1/2 cup of icing sugar and 1 tablespoon of cold water until you have a thick but still runny icing.

-- Once 5 minutes has elapsed, carefully remove the buns from the muffin pan and place on a wire rack.
+- Once 5 minutes have elapsed, carefully remove the buns from the muffin pan and place on a wire rack.
 While they are still warm, drizzle the glaze over the top.